Matthuu75/weather-dashboard/README.md

 # App Information

 ```
 This weather app is meant to show the current weather for a given city.
 Just type in the name of the city and you will be able to retrieve the
 information about the temperature, wind, humidity and the weather type
 (condition).
 When searching a city, the city name is added to the
 search history on the webpage to display previously searched cities.

+Link to deployed site: https://matthuu75.github.io/weather-dashboard/
 ```

 ## User Story